Music-Player-Free/MPFree/src/README.md

   Keybinds <|-- Keybind
-  note for Songs "Screen window area\nDisplays a list of class Song" note for Collections "Screen window area\nDisplays a list of class Collection"
+  note for Songs "Screen window area\nDisplays a list of class Song" note for Collections "Screen window area\nDisplays a list of class Collection" note for Keybinds "Screen window area\nDisplays a list of class Keybind"

   class Song{
     +int ID